-There is no doubt that the population of a campus community is one of significant size - and here at UW with our staff number approximately 2,800 and our students approximately 12, 400 - we exceed that of many of the communities in our state.
-Providing a safe and secure environment is of the utmost importance and we are committed toward that outcome.
+Providing a safe and secure environment at UW is of the utmost importance and we are committed toward that outcome.
+The community here at the university is equal to and in many instances much larger than most Wyoming towns.
 This responsibility does not rest singularly on the shoulders of the UW Police Department, but is a partnership that encourages and welcomes the cooperation and understanding of every member of our community.